 Jarrod Rogers CPA, 3 July 2020 No... you definitely can't. ...claim your coffee machine, that…

-If the ATO issues a document, such as a business activity statement (BAS) then they expect it to be lodged on time, and any payment made in full.
+If the ATO issues a document like a business activity statement (BAS) then they expect it to be lodged on time and any payment made in full.

 You cannot just ignore BAS statements because your business:

-- no longer has turnover over the GST threshold, currently $75,000
+- No longer has a turnover over the GST threshold (currently $75,000)

 How to stop getting BAS statements